aimei60/admin-dashboard/admin-dashboard/README.md

 ## What I learned

-- Practised CSS Grid and Flexbox for responsive positioning.
+- Practised CSS Grid and Flexbox for responsive layouts.
 - Learned how to design a functional sidebar and navigation layout.
 - Enhanced my ability to plan and structure HTML for complex pages.